Nechir-89/nodeJSbasics/README.md

-# nodeJSbasics
+# Projects in Node.JS
-This repository is a banch of applications with Node.js, all applications are made for backend of web applications.
+This repository is a collection of applications with Node.js, all applications are made for backend of web applications.

 ### Apps
 - display server and operating system information in console.